jenkins-x-plugins/jx-updatebot/docs/cmd/jx-updatebot_environment.md

   -e, --env string                  the name of the environment to upgrade (default "dev")
-      --git-kind string             the kind of git server to connect to --git-server string           the git server URL to create the scm client --git-token string            the git token used to operate on the git repository.
+      --git-kind string             the kind of git server to connect to --git-server string           the git server URL to create the scm client --git-setup                   should we setup git first so that we can create Pull Requests --git-token string            the git token used to operate on the git repository.
 If not specified it's loaded from the git credentials file
       --git-username string         the git username used to operate on the git repository.
 If not specified it's loaded from the git credentials file
   -h, --help                        help for environment